robertbenson/docker_openai_custom_weather_demo/README.md

 ## Summary of Docker Hub commands

-The build will be a concatenation of the user id and repository name.
+The image name will be a concatenation of the user id and repository name.

 `userid/repository name`